 Want to learn whether a family member has fallen into the trap of substance abuse?
-Want to pass a pre-employment examination with flying colors, or are you just curious what sort of mundane chemicals you dump into your body?
-A home drug test kit is the best solution to all those needs, and more.
+Want to pass a pre-employment examination with flying colors, or are you just curious about what sort of mundane chemicals you dump into your body?
+A home drug test kit is the best solution to all those needs and more.
 It enables you to both identify the substance that’s in front of you, as well as make sure (to a certain degree) it contains no impurities.

 Drug testing (and especially the conclusion derived from it) is a private issue.
 Thus, performing a test in the privacy of your home is the only sensible way to satisfy your chemically-tinged curiosity.

 What can you use to this end though, and how do you actually perform a test with the home drug test kits that are commercially available?